Published on

 • Blend.
 Blend.
 Blend.
 Turn any task you can into an activity you can do to spend quality time with your kids!

-• Really identify what drives you and focus on one professional or personal goal at a time.
+• Really identify what drives you and limit your focus to just one professional or personal goal at a time.

 • Do something for you once a day, everyday, even if it's just a few minutes.